unicolet/mappu/vagrant/README.md

     mkdir install-data

-the put a recent copy of JDK 1.6 into that folder.
+then put a recent copy of JDK 1.6 into that folder.
 It will be used as the default jdk for tomcat and it cannot be automatically deployed due to licensing issues.